 Hauling income pertains to the house to house collection of garbage and delivery to the sanitary landfill of the waste collected.
 On August 28, 2020, IPMCDC and BEST's JV has entered into a service agreement with BEST for hauling services in CDO from February 1, 2020 to January 31, 2021 at a price not to exceed ₱13.50 million (VAT inclusive) per month.
-In 2020, BEST reported an income from this agreement which amounted to ₱132.59 million.
-On January 11, 2021, the service agreement between IPMCDC and BEST's JV and BEST has been renewed to twelve months, starting January 2021 at a price not to exceed ₱13.50 million (VAT inclusive) per month. (see Note 22).
+On January 11, 2021, the service agreement between IPMCDC and BEST's JV and BEST has been renewed to twelve months, starting January 2021 at a price not to exceed ₱13.50 million (VAT inclusive) per month which was subsequently renewed for another twelve months (see Note 22).
+In 2022 and 2021, BEST reported an income from this agreement which amounted to ₱144.64 million.